-A blastocyst transfer is a futuristic technique on Cloudnine, that works in tandem with a traditional in vitro fertilisation (IVF) procedure.
+Blastocyst transfer is a technique that works in tandem with a traditional in vitro fertilisation (IVF) procedure.
 In conventional IVF, a fertilised egg is transferred to the uterus within four days of fertilisation.
 However, by incubating embryos for up to six days and letting them develop into blastocysts, the odds of implantation significantly increase.
 On the sixth day, following a detailed blastocyst assessment, our embryologists pick the two best blastocysts to be deposited inside the womb.

 A blastocyst transfer emulates the natural conception process by preparing an embryo to the stage that it would have been at if it had arrived in the uterus, the conventional way.
 The process is far superior to a pure in vitro fertilisation (IVF) procedure.